+Document Type Identifier Scheme

+The Peppol Document Type Identifier Scheme to be used MUST be one of the following:

+busdox-docid-qns

+peppol-doctype-wildcard

+Applies to: All Document Type Identifiers in all components

+Note: The Document Type Identifier Schemes are case sensitive.

+Document Type Identifier Values

 The identifier format is an aggregated format that covers the following identifier concepts:

 Syntax specific Identifier: This identifies the syntax (e.g. XML) and format (e.g. UBL Invoice) of the document that is being exchanged in the service.
 E.g. for XML documents, the root element namespace (the namespace of the schema defining the root element) and document element local name (the name of the root element) are concatenated using the “::” delimiter to define the syntax of the XML document.